shabeer-syed/acesinehrs/_pages/home.md

     excerpt: "View and download the ACEs and indicators.
 Free to use however you want under license."
     url: "/codelist"
     btn_label: "Learn More"
+  - image_path: ACEsinEHRs graphs and visuals.jpg
+    alt: "ACE domains and indicators"
+    title: "Explore visuals"
+    excerpt: "View and download the ACEs and indicators."
+    url: "//"
+    btn_label: "Learn More"
   - image_path: ACEs definition and frameworks.jpg
     alt: "ACEs definition and framework"
     title: "Definitions & frameworks"
-    excerpt: "View and download the ACEs and indicators. "
-    url: "/docs/license/"
-    btn_label: "Learn More"
-  - image_path: ACEsinEHRs graphs and visuals.jpg
-    alt: "Graphs and visuals"
-    title: "Visual stories"
     excerpt: "View and download the ACEs and indicators. "
     url: "/docs/license/"
     btn_label: "Learn More"